Back to Home

 • • Home addresses or physical locations

-• • Social Security Numbers or Driver's License Numbers
+• • Driver's License Numbers

 • • Vehicle Identification Numbers (VINs) without authorization